nashobawinery/NashobaExperience/replit.md

 - **Sales Rep Import**: Only updates existing sales reps (preserves passwords); new sales reps must be created via admin UI since passwords are not exported for security.
 - **Commissions**: Full sync including order_total, commission_percentage, status, pay_period, paid_to_sales_rep tracking, and timestamps
 - **Email System**: Complete sync of email templates and automation logs with all content, trigger types, and delivery status

+### Object Storage Synchronization
+- **Purpose**: Ensures both development and production environments have the same media files in their Object Storage buckets
+- **How It Works**:
+  1. Checks which files from the Media Library database are present in the current environment's bucket
+  2. For missing files, downloads from their source URLs and re-uploads to the current bucket
+  3. Updates Media Library database records with URLs pointing to the current bucket
+- **Status Display**: Shows total files, files in bucket, missing files, and URL mismatches
+- **Preview Mode**: "Dry Run" option shows what would be synced without making changes
+- **Sync Workflow**: After syncing database tables (including Media Library), run Object Storage sync to ensure all images are available
 - **Deployment Note**: After code changes, the app must be republished for changes to take effect in production.
-Complete synchronization ensures development database fully mirrors production after export/import cycle.
+Complete synchronization ensures both database and media files are consistent between environments.

 ## External Dependencies
 - **Core**: `react`, `react-dom`, `express`, `vite`, `typescript`, `drizzle-orm`, `@neondatabase/serverless`, `@tanstack/react-query`.